-- School Ice Cream pass for the class (\$15.00 for entire class-can be purchased in the front office).
-Our ice cream has been approved to comply with the Smart Snack regulations from the Federal government. - Read a book to the class and/or donate the book to the classroom library in honor of your child's birthday. - Party Favors, such as stickers, pens, pencils, erasers, notepads, bubbles, etc. - Send in an autograph book for each classmate to write a special birthday message to your child. - Donate a board game, puzzle, jump rope, ball, etc. in honor of your child's birthday. - Have the class work on a quick community service project together in honor of your child's birthday.
-Examples-write a letter to someone in the military or collect items to donate to a local charity. - Donate a plant, seeds, or a bulb for the school garden. - Send in a t-shirt, stuffed animal, pillow case, etc. for the class to sign. - Other ideas: please check with your child's teacher and share your ideas so we can add them to our list.
+- School Ice Cream pass for the class (\$15.00 for the entire class-can be purchased in the front office).
+Our ice cream has been approved to comply with the Smart Snack regulations from the Federal government.
+Parents may provide store bought/packaged popsicles as a dairy free alternative. - Party Favors, such as stickers, pens, pencils, erasers, notepads, bubbles, etc. - Send in an autograph book for each classmate to write a special birthday message to your child. - Donate a board game, puzzle, jump rope, ball, etc. in honor of your child's birthday.

+- Have the class work on a quick community service project together in honor of your child's birthday.
+Examples-write a letter to someone in the military or collect items to donate to a local charity. - Donate a plant, seeds, or a bulb for the school garden. - Send in a t-shirt, a stuffed animal, pillow case, etc. for the class to sign. - Other ideas: please check with your child's teacher and share your ideas so we can add them to our list.